nashirm/VIX-Big-Data-Analytic-Kimia-Farma/README.md

 # VIX Big Data Analytic Kimia Farma

 Virtual Internship Experience Big Data Analytics at Kimia Farma hosted by Rakamin Academy.
-In this project, as a Big Data Analyst Intern from Kimia Farma, I learned & finished various tasks about big data, querying with SQL, data warehouse, data lake, data mart, and data visualization.
+As a Big Data Analyst Intern from Kimia Farma, I learned & finished various tasks about big data, querying with SQL, data warehouse, data lake, data mart, and data visualization.
 At the end of the project, I created a sales dashboard using Google Data Studio.

 #Project: Analyzed and created kimia farma dashboard salicyl sales in half year.
 1. Created a data mart to set as visualization dashboard using Google Data Studio.